 November 26, 2025

 It is important to note that the implementation roadmap has this as a 2027 change and so there is plenty of time to adjust to this and to get involved in the consultations and developments that follow.
+It is possible that the implementation timeline for this change may be accelerated now that some of the complications of the original proposal have been removed, such as the idea of the “light touch” probationary review, which is no longer part of the legislative changes.

 Increased Legal Risk and Tribunal Exposure

-The Government’s own impact assessment suggests a rise in tribunal claims and associated costs.
+The government’s own impact assessment suggests a rise in tribunal claims and associated costs.
 The employment tribunal service is already creaking under the weight of the existing backlog of claims so this is not welcomed.

-There is an interesting remedy point that arises if a “short service” employee raises an unfair dismissal claim close to their Day 1 start date.
+There is an interesting remedy point that arises if a “short service” employee raises an unfair dismissal claim close to their start date.
 An employer may legitimately argue that the individual had no reasonable expectation of long service and that the forward-looking tribunal compensation award should be minimised.

 The practical reality may be that employers will presumably be helped by “short service” employees mitigating their loss and finding new employment after only recently securing employment.
-Contrast that with a person who has worked in the same business for 20 years who might more reasonably explain the difficulties in career transitioning as opposed to a short server who has recently been job hunting.
+Contrast that with a person who has worked in the same business for 20 years who might more reasonably explain the difficulties in career transitioning as against a short server who has recently been job hunting.

 The point here is that these short service claims may not be high value but of course they can still be cumbersome for employers to deal with.